EXPERT PROMPTING MASTERCLASS

 The Symptom

-You get a wall of text when you wanted a summary, or bullet points when you needed depth.
+Wall of text when you wanted summary, or bullets when you needed depth.

 The Diagnosis